andrepucas/lp2_4XGame_p2_2022/README.md

 ![Units Control](Images/units_control.png "Units Control panel")

-Units are the new shiny thing we've got to show for this phase.
-A [`Unit`] itself is a mix between a [`GameTile`] and a [`MapCell`], in the sense that it contains data like its type and resources but can also be interacted with through [IPointerHandlers].
+Units are the main thing we've got to show for this phase.
+A [`Unit`] itself is a mix between a [`GameTile`] and a [`MapCell`], since it contains data, like its type and resources but can also be interacted with through [IPointerHandlers].

 #### Spawn